Important EFSC Course Withdrawal Information

 of the term.

 After the Withdrawal Deadline: A student is not permitted to withdraw after the withdrawal deadline.
 Students with documented, extenuating circumstances may submit an appeal to the Associate Provost for consideration of a late withdrawal.
-Student must submit the completed WITHDRAW
+Student must submit the completed COURSE WITHDRAWAL FORM and STUDENT APPEAL FORM, and supporting documentation.
+Appeals will not be accepted during the final week of class.

 Withdrawing from a Third Attempt in a Course